campanile bells

 Music Scholarships

-School of Music scholarships are awarded to incoming Music majors, based upon the quality of the audition and other criteria.
+School of Music scholarships are awarded to incoming students, based on the quality of the audition, interview, and/or other criteria.
+New and current students are encouraged to seek out all eligible funds through the KU Academic Works Scholarship website.
+This is the main page for funding opportunities across the university.
 Inquiries about Music scholarships may be directed to the Scholarships Coordinator, Dr. Matthew Smith.

 Other Opportunities

 The School of Music employs many students annually to work as accompanists, stage managers, ensemble librarians, classroom assistants, laboratory monitors, office assistants, librarians, recital monitors, recording assistants, and stage crew.
 You must be a current student to be eligible.
-Search for these positions.
+Search for student hourly positions on the KU Employment website.
 The University of Kansas is an Equal Opportunity/Affirmative Action institution committed to a policy of equal opportunity in student admissions, student financial assistance, and faculty/ staff employment.

 KU Scholarships